Trinli/uplift_modeling/README.md

 # Uplift Modeling
-Code relating to uplift modeling
+Code relating to uplift modeling.
+This is the code for the original experiments in the mentioned publications before packaging the module and making it pip installable.

 1. Download data to ./datasets/ -http://ailab.criteo.com/criteo-uplift-prediction-dataset/